Supported Providers

 Tool Calling Capabilities

-, you can do so with any of the above providers.
+If you want to use tool calling capabilities by passing the tool_nodes parameter to the agent_node, you can do so with any of the above providers.
 However, you need to ensure that the provider and the specific LLM model you are using support tool calling.

 Writing Custom LLM Providers

-We hope to cover most of the common and widely used LLM providers, but if you need to use a provider that is not currently supported, you can implement your own LLM provider by subclassing LLMProvider
+We hope to cover most of the common and widely used LLM providers, but if you need to use a provider that is not currently supported, you can implement your own LLM provider by subclassing LLMProvider and implementing the required methods.

 For our implementation, we have benefited from the amazing LiteLLM framework, which provides excellent multi-provider support.